-1. All runners must check in at the start line, ready to race, at 0545 and the race will begin at 0630 on race day.
-(This requires departing Borrego Springs no later than 500am.)

-2. There are only two divisions: Duo or Trio, which are then subdivided into men's team, women's team, and mixed team subcategories.

-3. There are mandatory intermediate cut-offs along the route.
-Specifically, all teams must have continued beyond the Borrego Springs Resort at mile 35.23 within nine hours of starting the race, while all teams must have continued onto the trail section - which begins at mile 40.6 - within eleven hours of starting the race.
-Teams / runners which exceed these deadlines will be declared DNF and MUST discontinue running and participation in the race.

-4. For the trail section of the race, which starts at mile 40.6, every runner must carry a rain jacket (not just a windbreaker), beanie, gloves, emergency blanket, whistle, reflective gear (as used for night running), front and rear blinky lights (kept on at all times), head lamp or flashlight and a second set of new batteries for the light (or two separate lights / headlamps with new batteries), as well as a full charged cell phone, AMPLE hydration for six hours (Minimum of 1.5L / 50 ounces), AMPLE nutrition for six hours (Minimum of 1000 calories), and other supplies.
+- 1. All runners must check in at the start line, ready to race, at 0545 and the race will begin at 0630 on race day.
+(This requires departing Borrego Springs no later than 500am.) - 2.
+There are only two divisions: Duo or Trio, which are then subdivided into men's team, women's team, and mixed team subcategories. - 3.
+There are mandatory intermediate cut-offs along the route.
+Specifically, all teams must have continued beyond the Borrego Springs Resort at mile 35.23 within nine hours of starting the race, while all teams must have continued onto the trail section which begins at mile 40.6 within eleven hours of starting the race.
+Teams / runners which exceed these deadlines will be declared DNF and MUST discontinue running and participation in the race. - 4.
+For the trail section of the race, which starts at mile 40.6, every runner must carry a rain jacket (not just a windbreaker), beanie, gloves, emergency blanket, whistle, reflective gear (as used for night running), front and rear blinky lights (kept on at all times), head lamp or flashlight and a second set of new batteries for the light (or two separate lights / headlamps with new batteries), as well as a full charged cell phone, AMPLE hydration for six hours (Minimum of 1.5L / 50 ounces), AMPLE nutrition for six hours (Minimum of 1000 calories), and other supplies.
 Reflective gear and blinky lights (in on position) must be worn at all times on the trail section, regardless of time of day.
-NOTE: The fastest teams cover the trail section in about 2.5 hours, while the back-of-the-pack teams have taken as much as SIX HOURS to complete the trail section.

-5. The clock does not stop for any reason until the race course officially closes after 28 hours.
-All racers must leave the course by the 28th hour (or sooner, if cut-offs are missed, as outlined above).

-6. Running must always be single file and outside the white "fog line" on the edge of the roadway.
+NOTE: The fastest teams cover the trail section in about 2.5 hours, while the back-of-thepack teams have taken as much as SIX HOURS to complete the trail section.
+Race entrants are also expected to make a speedy transit of the entire trail section.
+If meeting crew at CP4, the intent there is for a quick resupply and the runners then quickly keep going. - 5.
+The clock does not stop for any reason until the race course officially closes after 28 hours.
+All racers must leave the course by the 28th hour (or sooner, if cut-offs are missed, as outlined above). - 6.
+Running must always be single file and outside the white "fog line" on the edge of the roadway.
 Running should be off the left side of the road, facing traffic.
 Running well away from the pavement may be done on either side of the road, depending on which side is safest and has the best line of sight.
-The intent of the rules and the event's concept is that all running is done outside the white "fog line" and therefore never in any traffic lane (except during the first 6.9 miles through Salton City, where all running is along local roads.)

-7. There is no "I" in "TEAM": All members of each team must remain together while running (within 10 meters) at all times.
+The intent of the rules and the event's concept is that all running is done outside the white "fog line" and therefore never in any traffic lane (except during the first 6.9 miles through Salton City, where all running is along local roads.) - 7.
+There is no "I" in "TEAM": All members of each team must remain together while running (within 10 meters) at all times.
 If members of a team become more than 10 meters apart, the lead runner, or runners, who allowed the gap to grow to more than 10 meters will be disqualified immediately.
-This applies for the entire 81 miles of the race course, especially on the trail section where teams should make an even bigger effort to stay well within the 10-meter limit.
+This applies for the entire 81 miles of